NSW Parliament passes legislation to change defamation laws

 NSW Attorney-General Mark Speakman said the changes will represent the new generation of Internet defamation.
 “Social media has resulted in an explosion of minor cases over minor personal slights, clogging courts with costly litigation out of all proportion to the actual complaint,” he told the Financial Review.

 A number of agencies and persons with interests in these amendments made submissions to the COAG in relation to the changes.
-From plaintiffs, Barristers and working groups to Facebook and Google, a number of submissions were taken in before the amendments were finalised.
+From plaintiffs, Barristers and working groups to Facebook and Google, a number of submissions came in before the finalisation of the amendments.

 But what do these reforms mean and how will they affect defamation law in practice?